etidal2/rag-gs/README.md

 An open-source pipeline to build and manage small, high‑quality “golden sets” for RAG evaluation.
 It organizes the workflow into clear stages — embeddings → retrieval → merge → LLM judge → prune → rank — with shared plumbing, YAML configs, and per-run workspaces.

 The package lives under `rag_gs/` and exposes CLI commands for each stage.
-Legacy scripts remain for reference.

 ## Features